Whipple Surgery For Malignant Tumors in the Pancreas

-Whipple surgery is often a surgical option when pancreatic cancer is found in the head of the pancreas.
-It involves removal of the pancreas head, most of the duodenum (small intestine), a portion of the bile duct, gallbladder, part of the jejunum and the lymph nodes located near the pancreas.
+Whipple surgery (or Whipple procedure) is the surgical option when pancreatic cancer is found in the head of the pancreas.
+It involves removal of the pancreas head, most of the duodenum (small intestine), a portion of the bile duct, gallbladder, part of the jejunum and lymph nodes located near the pancreas.
 Sometimes a portion of the stomach may also be removed.

-After surgical removals, the remaining balance of the pancreas and bile duct is attached to the small intestine permitting bile from the liver to continue entering the small intestine.
-This allows the remaining parts of the pancreas, stomach and intestines to sustain the digestive process.
+After surgical removal, the remaining balance of the pancreas and bile duct is attached to the small intestine permitting bile from the liver to continue entering the small intestine.
+It allows the remaining parts of the pancreas, stomach and intestines to sustain the digestive process.

 Risk During Whipple Surgery

-The Whipple Operation is complicated major surgery with degrees of variable risk.
+The Whipple Operation is a major surgery with degrees of variable risk.
 The extreme risk is not surviving the surgery.
-In the 1960s and 1970s, about 25% of patients did not survive the operation.
+In the 1960s and 70s, about 25% of patients did not survive the operation.
 Today, with medical advancement and experience, it is a much safer operation with a significant reduction in mortality rates during surgery.

 A study from Johns Hopkins and Memorial Sloan Kettering shows a correlation of survival rate versus the experience of both hospital and surgeon.
-Hospitals that perform a high number of Whipple operations experience a death rate of less than 4% whereas those hospitals that perform few Whipple surgeries may experience a significantly higher death rate.
-A study by The New England Journal of Medicine found operative mortality rates to be four times higher (16.3 percent vs. 3.8 percent) at low-volume (averaging less than one per year) hospitals versus high-volume (16 or more per year) hospitals.
+Hospitals that perform a high number of Whipple operations experience a death rate of less than 4%.
+Those hospitals that perform few Whipple surgeries may experience a significantly higher death rate.
+A study by The New England Journal of Medicine found operative mortality rates to be four times higher (16.3 %vs. 3.8%) at low-volume (averaging less than one per year) hospitals versus high-volume (16 or more per year) hospitals.

 Risks After Whipple Surgery

 One of the purposes of the pancreas is producing digestive enzymes.
 Since pancreatic tissue is removed during surgery, diminished enzyme production could cause digestive problems.
 Long-term use of an oral enzyme supplementation may be necessary.
-Diets and eating habits typically have to change with smaller meals and in between snacks.
+Eating habits typically have to change with smaller meals and in between snacks.

 It takes several days after surgery for bowel functions to return.
-Intravenous nutrition is implemented followed by progressive stages of diet from liquids to an eventual regular diet as normal function gradually returns.
-There is about a 25% chance the stomach may be temporarily paralyzed for several weeks.
-Anticipating these cases, the surgeon will place a feeding tube into the intestine at time of surgery that will remain until normal stomach function returns.
+Intravenous feeding nutrition is followed by progressive stages of diet from liquids to an eventual regular diet as normal function gradually returns.
+There is about a 25% chance the stomach may be temporarily paralyzed.
+The surgeon may place a feeding tube into the intestine at time of surgery where it will remain until normal stomach functions return.

 Developing diabetes is a risk.
 One of the roles of the pancreas is producing insulin to control blood sugar.
-Since pancreas tissue is removed during surgery, the remaining parts of the pancreas may not produce enough insulin creating the risk of developing diabetes.
+Since certain pancreas tissue is removed during surgery, the remaining parts of the pancreas may not produce enough insulin creating the risk of developing diabetes.
 Patients that have no diabetic history have a low probability of developing diabetes.
-If the patient has diabetes, it can become more severe after surgery.
+If diabetes exists, it can become more severe after surgery.